sodiray/exobase-js/README.md

 # Exobase

-> Rebel against the frameworks that control our code and companies.
+> Be an outsider, rebel against the frameworks that control your code.
+Stay nimble.

 Exobase is an implementation of the Abstract & Compose design pattern, you'll use it to create APIs and backend web services.